gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 information](https://github.com/gruntwork-io/terragrunt/issues/720#issuecomment-497888756).

-**[NOTE]** Using `run-all` with `apply` or `destroy` silently adds the `-auto-approve` flag to the command line arguments passed to Terraform due to issues with shared `stdin` making individual approvals impossible.
+**[NOTE]** Using `run-all` with `apply` or `destroy` silently adds the `-auto-approve` flag to the command line arguments passed to OpenTofu/Terraform due to issues with shared `stdin` making individual approvals impossible.
 Please [see here for more information](https://github.com/gruntwork-io/terragrunt/issues/386#issuecomment-358306268)

 ### plan-all (DEPRECATED: use run-all)

 **DEPRECATED: Use `run-all plan` instead.**

 Display the plans of a `stack` by running `terragrunt plan` in each subfolder.
-Make sure to read [Execute Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.
+Make sure to read [Execute OpenTofu/Terraform commands on multiple modules at once](/docs/features/execute-terraform-commands-on-multiple-modules-at-once/) for context.